2 4 0 T U R B O . C O M

 Prancing Moose Apparel from Cafe

-So I thought I would put together a page to keep track of the hydraulic clutch parts I have put in my 240 and all the other things I've learned about this stuff.
+So I thought I would put together a page to keep track of the hydraulic clutch parts I have put in my 240 or researched and all the other things I've learned about this stuff over the years.

 Nothing here is for sale (at least from me).